 Complete the online application.
 Please apply as soon as possible, as registration will occur on a rolling basis.
 Depending on the number of applicants, Humanities Texas may have to limit attendance for the online program.

 The application will close at 5:00 p.m.
 CT on Tuesday, July 27.

-The institute is made possible with major funding from the State of Texas with ongoing support from the National Endowment for the Humanities.
+The institute is made possible with funding from the "Democracy and the Informed Citizen" initiative sponsored by the Andrew W. Mellon Foundation and the Federation of State Humanities Councils.
+Additional support is provided by the State of Texas and the National Endowment for the Humanities.